Activity note: Hotel check in is available from 3:00 p.m.

 Lunch: With the group at the hotel.

 Afternoon: The remainder of the afternoon will be free time.
-Take this opportunity to experience other highlights of the city like the US Capitol Building, a variety of Smithsonian museums, or other nearby activities.
-During this time there will also be an optional visit with your group leader to the U.S. Botanic Garden if you wish to.
+Take this opportunity to experience other highlights of the city like Ford's Theater, a variety of Smithsonian museums, or other nearby activities.

 Dinner: At the hotel, we’ll have a farewell dinner.
 Share your favorite experiences with new Road Scholar friends.